CoalaWeb/coalaweb-docs/docs/joomla/extensions/news/guide.md

 ## <a class="doc-top" name="overview"></a>Overview

-CoalaWeb News gives a user the power to display their Joomla articles in variety of different ways with responsive layouts covering desktops, tablets, and mobile devices.
-There are two options available a Core (Free) version and Pro (Paid Subscription) version with extend functionality.
+CoalaWeb News gives you the power to display your Joomla articles in variety of different ways with completely responsive layouts covering desktops, tablets, and mobile devices plus a tonne of other options.
+There are two version available a Core (Free) and Pro (Paid Subscription) that comes with extend functionality.

 <div class="uk-alert">When installing all the parts of the system will be installed at the same time making installing, upgrading and uninstalling a breeze.</div>